cataclysmbnteam/Cataclysm-BN/docs/en/mod/lua/reference/lua.md

 ### Members

+- #### ammo_effects
+  🇻 Variable --> `Set( AmmunitionEffectId )`

 - #### ammo_id
   🇻 Variable --> `AmmunitionTypeId`
+  > Ammo type, basically the "form" of the ammo that fits into the gun/tool

 - #### casing_id
   🇻 Variable --> `Opt( ItypeId )`
+  > Type id of casings, if any

 - #### cookoff
   🇻 Variable --> `bool`
+  > Should this ammo explode in fire?

 - #### def_charges
   🇻 Variable --> `int`
+  > Default charges

 - #### dont_recover_one_in
   🇻 Variable --> `int`
+  > Chance to fail to recover the ammo used.

 - #### drop
   🇻 Variable --> `ItypeId`